ret2pop/no_excess/README.md

 You may find actual code examples in `doc/`.
 Also, there will be more functionality than the above, but I have not implemented it yet.
 Some future ones are:

-8. The only side effects are printing evaluated expressions and writing to files with the `write` builtin.
+8. The only side effects are printing expressions with the `print` builtin and writing to files with the `write` builtin.
 9. You may define macros.
 10. Let's all have fun and play together!